Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-udpingress.md

-A Kubernetes [Service][svc] is a fundamental network abstraction layer that allows you to load-balance traffic to pods in the cluster. `Services` are ultimately the DNS names that the Kong Gateway will be routing our UDP traffic to.
+A Kubernetes [Service][svc] is a fundamental network abstraction layer that allows you to load-balance traffic to pods in the cluster. `Services` are ultimately the DNS names that the {{site.base_gateway}} will be routing our UDP traffic to.

 The following manifest exposes the CoreDNS Deployment from the previous section via a service.